 While many veterans experience physical injuries and ailments following active duty, mental health is a concern as well.
-Depression is one of the most common mental health issues that former service members face.
+Depression is one of the most common mental health issues that former service members face along with PTSD.
 Much like post-traumatic stress disorder, this illness is often invisible and can be tricky to characterize.
 However, depression can have life-long effects on a veteran’s well being and daily life.

 Understanding The VA Rating For Depression

 Before diving into VA depression ratings, it’s important to understand how this mental health condition is characterized.
 The VA lists depression under the category of “Mood Disorders”.
+The VA used to rate depression using GAF Scores but have since switched to WHODAS 2.0.
+You can read more about the change here from GAF Psychology to WHODAS 2.0.
 There are two types of depression that the VA recognizes under this category: major depressive disorder and dysthymic disorder.

 A diagnosis of major depressive disorder requires at least two major episodes of depression lasting at least two weeks.
 The symptoms of major depression need to significantly impair daily functioning.
 Some of these symptoms include: